-- Unexplained bruises and welts on any part of the body - Bruises of different ages (various colors) - Injuries reflecting shape of article used (electric cord, belt, buckle, ping pong paddle, hand) - Injuries that regularly appear after absence or vacation - Unexplained burns, especially to soles, palms, back, or buttocks - Burns with a pattern from an electric burner, iron, or cigarette - Rope burns on arms, legs, neck, or torso - Injuries inconsistent with information offered by the child - Immersion burns with a distinct boundary line - Unexplained laceration, abrasions, or fractures
+- Unexplained bruises and welts on any part of the body - n Bruises of different ages (various colors) - n Injuries reflecting shape of article used (electric cord, belt, buckle, ping pong paddle, hand) - n Injuries that regularly appear after absence or vacation - n Unexplained burns, especially to soles, palms, back, or buttocks - n Burns with a pattern from an electric burner, iron, or cigarette - n Rope burns on arms, legs, neck, or torso - n Injuries inconsistent with information offered by the child - n Immersion burns with a distinct boundary - n Unexplained laceration, abrasions, or fractures n Physical (e.g., failure to provide necessary food or shelter, or lack of appropriate supervision this would include failure to provide proper adult guardianship, such as leaving children unsupervised at home for any extended period of time.
+Note: LCS requires one parent be a full-time resident of Accra.
+Should parents/guardian leave the country for any reason the responsibility for informing the school of all appropriate contact details lies with the parent or guardian.
+Temporary Change of Guardian Forms are available from

-Neglect is failure to provide for a child's basic needs within their own environment.
+Neglect is failure to provide for a childs basic needs within their own environment.

 Neglect may be: